 View 1 Other Section of this Course in this Semester »

 Course Information from the University Catalog

 Examines the effect of 9/11 on law enforcement organizations in the United States and explores the evolving relationship between the military, federal, state, and local law enforcement agencies in the post-9/11 era.
 Emphasis on understanding the entire framework of homeland security in the United States and the unique issues faced by local law enforcement.
-May not be repeated for credit.
+Limited to three attempts.

 The University Catalog is the authoritative source for information on courses.
 The Schedule of Classes is the authoritative source for information on classes scheduled for this semester.
 See the Schedule for the most up-to-date information and see Patriot web to register for classes.